 Correct and consistent refrigeration of food also plays an important role in online retailing.
 Learn more about Food E-commerce with a safe cold chain according to DIN SPEC 91360.

 Feed Testing (Animal Feed)

 Animal feed is also part of the food chain and contributes to the food safety of the final products.
 This includes all animals kept by humans (farm animals as well as pets or even animals in zoos).
 Appropriate feeds are tailored to the specific animal species.
-To ensure the safety of humans and animals, especially farm animals, feed and its manufacturing processes are also controlled and monitored in food testings.
-In this context, the nutrient composition is of particular importance to ensure the health, but also the performance of the animals.
+To ensure the safety of humans and animals, especially farm animals, feed and its manufacturing processes are also controlled and monitored through testing.
+In this context, the nutrient composition is of particular importance to ensure the health and performance of the animals.
 Depending on the animal species, various vitamins and minerals play an important role in animal feed.

 The proper marketing of animal feed is regulated by EU Regulation 767/2009.

 In accordance with the requirements laid down in the Regulation, feed is analyzed in the laboratories for food and feed testing of the Tentamus Group.
 The following analyses and procedures are routinely performed:

 - Weender analysis as a standard procedure for determining the ingredients of feedstuffs